How to Play Charades

 Here is a good video tutorial from Allyson McGough containing some of the gestures above:

 - Use our charades ideas tool now to generate some phrases to use!

 - Check out some of our resources for lists of charades ideas under different categories

 - wikiHow have a great resource, including pictures and step-by-step instructions on how to play charades.

-- Learn about the history of the game on Wikipedia.
+- Learn about the history of the game from The Guardian.